bakkou-badri/machine-learning/README.md

 Here is the list of implemented algorithms:
  * [Logistic Regression](./src/logistic_regression.py) - A logistic regression classifier implementation.
  * [Neural Network](./src/neural_net.py) - A simple customizable multilayered neural network implementation.
+ * [Autoencoder](./src/autoencoder) - An autoencoder implementation.
+This can be used for pre-training deep neural networks.

 ## Quickstart